 Every single person that ever created or invented anything started from scratch.
 And if they would’ve stopped because they were afraid of failure, the world would not be where it is today.
 Instead, they replaced fear with hope.
 And hope drove their desire to succeed.
 And even when they failed, they didn’t stop.
 “If I find 10,000 ways something won’t work,” Thomas Edison said about working on the lightbulb, “I haven’t failed.
 I am not discouraged because every wrong attempt discarded is another step forward.”

 You Can Do It If You Decide You Can Do It

 And guess what?
 You have a huge advantage over those pioneers when it comes to writing.
-You have books that teach you how to write, you have seminars and conferences, you have books written by others that can inspire you, and you have a community of writers to support you.
+You have books that teach you how to write, seminars and conferences, books written by others that can inspire you, and a community of writers to support you.

 If you haven’t done this already, pick up a piece of paper and write in big letters: “I Am A Writer.”
 Glue it in your home in front of your eyes, so you never forget.

 So, write.
 Push through the fear and do it anyway.
 Recognize that nothing that brings glory and satisfaction is ever accomplished without some degree of fear.
 Just don’t think about it.
 Try your best to reject every thought that pops in your head and tells you that you can’t make it.

 The second hurdle comes after you decided to do it.
 Now the question is: what am I going to write about?
 Some people sit on a good idea for years and NEVER get the chance to turn it into words.
 If you are one of those lucky ones, you won’t have a problem.
 Take that idea and run with it.
 But most likely, you will be like the vast majority — you don’t have an idea yet.
 That’s a scary thought, a thought that fuels those fears you dealt with above.
 So, what do you do?